 Data can be complicated.
 Tableau makes it easy.
-Tableau is a visualization tool that takes data and presents it in a user-friendly format of charts and graphs.
+Tableau is a data visualization tool that takes data and presents it in a user-friendly format of charts and graphs.
 And here’s the rub: There is no code writing required.
 You’ll easily master the end-to-end cycle of data analytics.

 Need to showcase trends or surface findings?
 Tableau will make you an expert.
 Proficiency in business intelligence is a transferable skill that is quickly becoming the lifeblood of organizations.

-“I see students who are new to analytics learn Tableau desktop and be able to develop Tableau worksheets, dashboards, and story points in a couple of weeks — essentially a complete analysis project,” says Candace Pereira-Roberts, FinServ data engineer and one of our Data Analytics course instructors.
+“I see students who are new to analytics learn Tableau desktop and be able to develop Tableau worksheets, interactive dashboards, and story points in a couple of weeks — essentially a complete data analysis project,” says Candace Pereira-Roberts, FinServ data engineer and one of our Data Analytics course instructors.
 She adds, “I like to share knowledge and watch people grow.
 I learn from my students as well.”